seangoodvibes/DelugeDocs/docs/contributing/contributing-to-the-docs.md

 To submit changes back to the repository:

-1. Use Git to track changes in the files you modified
+1. Use Git to track changes in the files you modified.
-1. Commit the changes with a brief, descriptive commit message
+1. Commit the changes with a brief, descriptive commit message.
-1. Push the changes back to the repo
+1. Create a pull request (PR) to submit your changes.

-After you push your changes, GitHub starts building the HTML for the site based on the updated files.
+After your PR is accepted, GitHub starts building the HTML for the site based on the updated files.
 This typically takes 30-60 seconds.
 When the build is complete, you can refresh the documentation site to see your changes.